 As editor, I have the right to refuse content and the right to make changes to anything appearing on the blog.

-Guest Post Guidelines
+Guest Post Nuts and Bolts

 ☛ Body Links: Hyperlinks in the article body are allowed but are subject to removal.
-All links should be relevant, add value to the content you offer, and link to high-quality sites not likely to disappear next week (including links to other Dance Advantage articles is a plus).
+All links should be relevant, add value to the content you offer, and link to high-quality sites not likely to disappear next week.
+Including links to other Dance Advantage articles is a plus.
 I prefer relevant/descriptive text to be used as the hyperlink, versus something like [link] or ‘click here’.
 Affiliate links will not be accepted.

-☛ Editing: Please don’t be offended if I ask you to tweak your article.
-I want your article to stand out and be the best it can be.
-If I am asking you to make alterations, or submit a new draft, it is because I see something special in what you’ve written so far.
-As Editor, I will perform quality control (correcting simple grammar or spelling errors).
-I may occasionally make some cuts or rearranging.
-It is your responsibility to properly cite sources and check facts.
+☛ Editing: Please don’t be offended if you are asked to tweak your article.
+We want your article to stand out and be the best it can be.
+If we are asking you to make alterations or submit a new draft, it is because we see something special in what you’ve written so far.
+The editor will perform quality control (correcting simple grammar or spelling errors), and may occasionally make some cuts or rearrange copy.
+We will provide notice or request consent for any large changes.

 Note: Guest posts by book authors or single-product companies will be considered for guest posts on a case by case basis.
 If you represent a for-profit company or organization, Dance Advantage would love to work with you to develop a successful native advertising campaign that informs and provides value to our readers.

-Once the post is published, I encourage you to promote it.
+- Once the post is published, we encourage you to promote it.
 Talk about and link to it on your own blog, tweet it, share it on Facebook, Pinterest, tell your students/co-workers… it’s no secret that a blogger is more likely to have you back if you’ve generated some good buzz.

-Speaking of having you back… if you’ve been published here before, you are welcome to submit again.
+- Speaking of having you back… if you’ve been published here before, you are welcome to submit again.
 The same criteria applies.
 Guest posting is often the first step to becoming a regular contributor.

 Following the above guidelines increase the likelihood of getting published here at Dance Advantage and getting your article the attention it deserves.